Siege of Humaitá: (b) Observation balloons

 On the initiative of the Emperor Pedro II himself and the War Minister João Lustosa da Cunha Paranaguá, Marquess of Paranaguá, the Brazilian government contracted the Allen brothers, veteran balloonists of the American Civil War, to establish a balloon surveillance unit.
 They were recommended by Professor T. S. C. Lowe, formerly chief aeronaut of the Union Army Balloon Corps.
 The brothers imported two balloons.
 These had cotton envelopes, which were varnished to make them gas-tight, and were filled with hydrogen, which was made by mixing iron filings with sulphuric acid.
 It was the first time aviation was used in South American warfare.
 The balloons did not fly freely: they were tethered by manilla ropes and could be maneouvred by teams of 30 men trained for the purpose.

 To the exasperation of Caxias the iron filings had not been despatched from Rio de Janeiro, so lump iron had to be substituted; hence the apparatus would not generate very much hydrogen.
 In consequence, ballooning was delayed, and the larger balloon, which could have carried more observers, was not used at all.
-The smaller balloon had a diameter of 8.5 metres (according to another source, 9 metres).
+The smaller balloon had a diameter of 8.5 metres, or 9 metres, according to another source.

 The first ascents were made in June and July 1867.
 In the second of those the balloon rose to 400–450 feet (120–130 m) and stayed up two hours.
 In the basket were Chodasiewicz and a Paraguayan scout.
 Recalled the Pole:

 Barely a fortnight after this ascent, Caxias began his great flanking march.

 Although Caxias used the balloon again on his flanking march, he would not allow it to be used in advanced positions, and the Paraguayans took to making grass fires to obscure the area with smoke.
 Altogether some 20 ascents were made.